Ferebank History, Family Crest & Coats of Arms

 The origins of the Ferebank name lie with England's ancient Anglo-Saxon culture.
 It comes from when the family lived near a scenic hillside.
 The surname Ferebank is derived from the Old English words fair, which means lovely, and bank, which means bank or hill.
 However, the first portion of the name may sometimes be derived from the Old English word faern, which means fern.

 The surname Ferebank was first found in Cumbria at Firbank, anciently Frithbank, a parish of Kirby Lonsdale in Westmorland.
 Historically part of Westmorland, this village and civil parish has always been relatively small with a population of 199 in the late 1800s and today less than one hundred people.

 Early records show Robert Fairebank, son of Farebank in Yorkshire in 1583 and Robert Firebancke, of Wennington, parish of Mellinge listed in the Lancashire Wills at Richmond in 1638.

 Early History of the Ferebank family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Ferebank History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ferebank research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Ferebank History in all our PDF Extended History products and printed products wherever possible.

 Ferebank Spelling Variations